Investment fees: why they are critical for your long-term wealth

 Expense ratios

 Expense ratios are applied to mutual funds and ETFs to cover operational costs.
-These fees, expressed as a percentage of fund assets, range from under 0.1% for index funds to over 1% for actively managed funds.
+These fees, expressed as a percentage of fund assets, often range from under 0.1% to over 1%, but ranges vary by region, product and share class.
 Even minor differences compound over time, making low-cost options more appealing for long-term portfolios.
-Generally speaking, passive funds, like mutual funds and ETFs, can be less expensive than actively managed funds.
+Generally speaking, passively managed funds (including some mutual funds and ETFs) can be less expensive than actively managed funds and ETFs) often have lower expense ratios than actively managed funds, although this is not always the case.

 Trading fees